-Retired police chief, US citizen detained for 1 1/2 hours at airport
+A retired US police chief was detained by Customs for 90 minutes

 Story highlights

-- Aden: 'This experience has left me ... unsure of the future of a country that was once great"
+- Aden: "This experience has left me ... unsure of the future of a country that was once great"

-- CBP: 'We are committed to the fair, impartial and respectful treatment of all travelers'
+- CBP: "We are committed to the fair, impartial and respectful treatment of all travelers"

 (CNN)Hassan Aden flies so frequently, flight crews know him by name.
 The retired North Carolina police chief now runs a consulting firm, sending him across the country on a weekly basis.